 Here is a clear, beginner-friendly explanation based on real product insights — not marketing slogans.

-Athletes love Patagonia because its gear is extremely reliable, environmentally responsible, and built for long-term performance.
+Athletes love Patagonia because its gear is:

-External references:
+External references

-From an OEM manufacturing perspective, athletes consistently highlight five advantages:
+From an OEM manufacturing perspective, athletes consistently highlight five advantages.

 | Technology | What It Does | Why Athletes Like It |